tbratfisch/NAU7802_Arduino_2CH/README.md

 - Added two basic example sketches outlining usage

 *A small note for anyone looking into using the NAU7802 as a general ADC: if you are only measuring positive voltages relative to ground (the use-case for most internal ADC peripherals in microcontrollers, such as the ATMEL 328p or STM32F103), then your full-scale voltage will only be HALF of your VREF.
 For the simplest case with REFN=0.0V & REFP=3.3V and VIN1N=0.0V, this means your measurement range for VIN1P is only from 0V to 1.65V(!).
-This also means you only use 12 of the 24 bits of resolution.
+This also means you only use half of the available resolution (effectively making it a 23-bit ADC).
 See 8.1 and 9.2 in the datasheet for more info.*

 ### Future Ideas
 - Add functions to toggle the internal weak & strong I2C pullups